oauthstuff/draft-ietf-oauth-security-topics/introduction.md

 adoption of OAuth, this simple model dissolved and, in several scenarios, was replaced by a dynamic establishment of the relationship between clients on one side and the authorization and resource servers of a particular deployment on the other side.
 This way, the same client could be used to access services of different providers (in case of standard APIs, such as e-mail or OpenID Connect) or serve as a frontend to a particular tenant in a multi-tenancy environment.
-Extensions of OAuth, such as [@RFC7591] and [@RFC8414] were developed in order to support the usage of OAuth in dynamic scenarios.
-As a challenge to the community, such usage scenarios open up new attack angles, which are discussed in this document.
+Extensions of OAuth, such as the OAuth 2.0 Dynamic Client Registration Protocol [@RFC7591] and OAuth 2.0 Authorization Server Metadata [@RFC8414] were developed in order to support the usage of OAuth in dynamic scenarios.
+Such usage scenarios open up new attack angles that are discussed in this document.

 ## Structure